kg-construct/rml-lv/spec/section/fields.md

 ```
 </aside>

 The default iterator for CSV files is row-based iteration, skipping the header row.
-Therefore, in this example, the iterator of the logical source `:csvSource` defines two [=records=]:
+Therefore, in this example, the iterator of the logical source `:csvSource` defines three [=records=]:

 ```csv
 alice,1995